tango-controls/rfc/4/README.md

   It MUST be a vaild numerical value.
   It MUST be defined only for Attributes with numerical *data type*.
   It MUST be defined only for writable Attributes.
-  It MUST be greater than *max value*,
+  It MUST be greater than *max value*.

+Properties for alarming purposes:
 * *min alarm*, describing the threshold value of Attribute's *read value* below which the attribute is considered as having alarm *quality*.
   It MUST be a vaild numerical value.